Jamil Wilson: Fort Wayne Mad Ants (2018)

 On January 18, 2018, the Fort Wayne Mad Ants of the NBA G League acquired the returning rights for Wilson and a 2018 NBA G League Draft 2nd round pick from the Agua Caliente Clippers for the returning player rights to Ben Bentil and a 2018 NBA G League Draft 1st round pick.
 On 21 games, he averaged 11.4 points, 4.1 rebounds, 2.6 assists and 1 steal in 29 minutes.

 Virtus Segafredo Bologna (2018)

 On April 22, 2018, Wilson signed with Virtus Segafredo Bologna of the Italian League.

 Auxilium Torino (2018–2019)

 On August 28, 2018, Wilson signed a deal with Auxilium Torino.

 UNICS Kazan (2019–2020)

-On October 30, 2019, he has signed with Unics Kazan of the VTB United League.
+On October 30, 2019, he signed with Unics Kazan of the VTB United League.

 Virtus Roma (2020)

-On August 18, 2020, Wilson returns to Italy signing with Virtus Roma of the Lega Basket Serie A (LBA).
-But after Virtus Roma's withdrawal from the Serie A due to financial problems, Wilson, like all the Roma players, was made free agent.
+On August 18, 2020, Wilson returned to Italy, signing with Virtus Roma of the Lega Basket Serie A (LBA).
+However, following Virtus Roma's withdrawal from the Serie A due to financial problems, Wilson, and all other Roma players, became free agents.

-Nacional (2022–present)

-On August 18, 2022, Wilson signs a deal to play with Club Nacional de Football of Uruguay for the 2022-23 season.
+Converge FiberXers (2023–2024)

+In December 2023, Wilson signed with the Converge FiberXers of the Philippine Basketball Association (PBA) to replace Tom Vodanovich as the team's import for the 2023–24 PBA Commissioner's Cup.

+Anyang Jung Kwan Jang Red Boosters (2024)

+On January 19, 2024, Wilsone signed with Anyang Jung Kwan Jang Red Boosters of the Korean Basketball League (KBL) to replace Darryl Monroe.

+Aguada (2024–present)

+On December 18, 2024, Wilsone signed with the Aguada of the Liga Uruguaya de Básquetbol (LUB).